Cordeauxia: Taxonomy

 Cordeauxia edulis is a leguminous plant (Fabaceae) from the genus Cordeauxia.
 The genus Cordeauxia is in subfamily Caesalpinioideae and tribe Caesalpinieae, and is closely related to the genera Caesalpinia and Stuhlmannia.
 There are at least two varieties of the species C. edulis: Moqley and Suley.
 Moqley has smaller and darker leaves as well as a smaller stem diameter than Suley.
 Furthermore, the pods of Moqley include just one seed whereas the pods of Suley contain several smaller seeds.
 The seeds of Moqley are claimed to be sweeter.
 The common name of C. edulis is Yeheb-Nut (English) or Yeheb (French).
 Other names are Yebb, Hebb, Ye'eh, Yi-ib, Yehib or Yicib.

 In amharic it is called Ehb, Qud or Quda.

 History

 The yeheb nut bush has been known to the Somali nomads for centuries.
-The first recovery of his existence dates back to 1871, when the Italian esplorer Luigi Robecchi Bricchetti noticed the plant when traversing Somalia to Bari.
+The first Western record dates back to 1871, when the Italian explorer Luigi Robecchi Bricchetti noticed the plant when traversing Somalia to Bari.
 The bush has been named after Cordeaux, a botanic who first obtained botanical specimens in the Ogaden province (Somali Galbeed) which were found to be a leguminous plant belonging to a hitherto unknown genus in the Caesalpinaceae.
 Afterward, Hemsley gave the plant the generic name Cordeauxia, with the specific epithet edulis (edible).

 In 1929, the yeheb bush covered half of the vegetation of large territories in Somalia and Somali region.
 In 1983 the distribution has been reduced to small regions.